kattisA/WeatherApp/README.md

 Change the city by changing the lat and lon parameters in the fetch url, don't forget to set a new city name!

+## Explore the widget live

+The widget is deployed using Github Pages: https://kattisa.github.io/WeatherApp/

 ## Authors

 Written by Katarina Lejonlid